 Whether your holiday is in the UK.
 Or whether your holiday is abroad.
 We hope we’ve given you an insight into how you can be a more environmentally friendly traveller.
 While travel rules and restrictions remain in place post lockdown.
 Supporting ecotourism has never been easier.

 Your travel plans can include visiting locations away from the crowds.
 Embracing slow travel, or immersing yourself in nature!
-However, you should always include Free Spirit Travel Insurance, to travel with peace of mind.
+However, you should always include Free Spirit Travel Insurance, with Coronavirus Cover to travel with peace of mind.